keebio/keebio-docs/docs/stampy-usage-guide.md

 ## Versions

-- Rev. 1 Prototype
+- Rev. 1 Prototype #1
   - Black PCB
   - 16Mbit (2MB) of flash memory
   - No VBUS detection circuit
   - Has access to GPIO9 (production version loses this pin due to it being used for VBUS detection)
   - Lack breakout pin for RST (Reset)
+- Rev. 1 Prototype #2
+  - Purple PCB marked with `X3` on top-side of PCB without Elephant logo
+  - 8Mbit (1MB) of flash memory
+  - Has VBUS detection pin on GPIO9
+  - 3.3V breakout pad is not connected to anything
 - Rev. 1 Production
-  - Purple PCB marked with `X3` on top-side of PCB
+  - Purple PCB marked with `X3` on top-side of PCB with Elephant logo
-  - 8Mbit (1MB) of flash memory
+  - 16Mbit (2MB) of flash memory
   - Has VBUS detection pin on GPIO9

 ## Pinouts and Assignments